Hormonal acne, which foods should be avoided?

 • Oils rich in omega-6 (sunflower oil, corn oil, soybean oil).

-• Hydrogenated margarines and fats.
+• Margarines and hydrogenated fats.

 III.
 Importance of a balanced diet